EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

     333435363738393a3b3c3d3e3f'
 ~~~~~~~~~~~~~~~~~~~~~~~

 The size of the protected header field is 7 bytes.
-The size of the plaintext is 73 bytes so assuming a 64-bit MAC value the ciphertext is 81 bytes
+The size of the plaintext is 73 bytes so assuming a 64-bit MAC value the size of the ciphertext is 81 bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_2 = (